QuinnCabooter/Website-official/content/authors/admin/_index.md

 Dear visitor

-My name is Quinn Cabooter and I am currently a research assisant at Ghent University.
+My name is Quinn Cabooter, and I am currently a junior researcher at imec-mict-UGent.
 I graduated as Master in Theoretical and Experimental Psychology in August 2022.
-Recently, I submitted a PhD grant proposal.
-Awaiting the results, I am performing research experiments for the lab of Prof. Nico Boehler, I am writing a review article and I am in the process of submitting the results of my Master thesis for publication.
+In the future I will be working as a doctoral fellow on neural markers of mid-air haptics for objective user testing & validation

 Results, findings and publications from my research will be communicated via this platform.
 Feel free to browse around!